 Add in the onions, garlic and ginger to the ghee and cook on medium heat, stirring and cooking until wilted and translucent.

-Add in the cumin, garam masala, turmeric, cayenne pepper, kosher salt and coconut milk along with the browned paneer.
+Add in the spinach, cumin, garam masala, turmeric, cayenne pepper, kosher salt and coconut milk along with the browned paneer.

 Cook uncovered for 10-15 minutes or until the coconut milk has cooked down resulting in a thick green spinach sauce.